lardemua/larcc_drivers/README.md

 # larcc_drivers

-This repository was built to work with:
+This repository contains the drivers and configurations needed to work with the LAR Collaborative Cell.
+It was built to work with:
 * UR10e manipulator (Universal Robot 10 e-series)
 * Ubuntu 20.04.3 LTS or other Linux distros using Docker
 * ROS Noetic